mcbridejc/samg-dfu/README.md

 bootloader, but it must update the memory layout in its linker script to put the application code at the right spot.

-Here's an example memory layout:
+Here's an example memory layout, which works with the default PROGRAM_START_PAGE value of 32.
+FLASH_BOOT is where the bootloader lives, FLASH_CFG1 and FLASH_CFG2 are used for dual-buffered application data storage, and FLASH is where the application code will live.

 ```
 MEMORY
 {